This post may contain affiliate links. Read our disclosure policy here.

 Start by preheating the oven to 200F.
 Line a large baking sheet with parchment paper.
 Wash and chop the fruit, if using strawberries, remove the leafy green tops. - Blend

-Line your baking sheet with parchment paper, spread the fruit mixture onto the paper until smooth, and bake it in the oven until the leather peels away from the parchment. - Cool Down
+Line your baking sheet with parchment paper, spread the fruit mixture onto the paper until smooth, and bake it in the oven until the leather peels away from the parchment. - Cool down

 Allow the fruit leather to cool down for 4 hours or overnight before cutting into long strips.